 - In a small bowl, stir together the flour, baking soda, and pinch of salt.

 - In a mixing bowl, beat the butter, granulated sugar, and ¼ cup of the brown sugar together until smooth and creamy.
 Beat in the egg yolk, scraping down the sides of the pan as needed.
-Add the vanilla and mix.
+Add the vanilla, water and mix.
 Gradually add the flour, mixing until just incorporated.

 - Spread the thick dough into the prepared pan, smoothing down with the back of a large spoon.
 Sprinkle the chocolate chips evenly over the dough, pressing down lightly into the dough.